progressively-crew/progressively/packages/documentation/docs/guides/javascript.md

 > :warning: this only works in the browser

-Rollout comes with a websocket subscription for flag changes.
+Progressively comes with a websocket subscription for flag changes.
 You can call the following method of a previously instanciated SDK in order to listen for flag changes:

 ```javascript
 sdk.onFlagUpdate(newFlag => /* do your things */)